zalando/postgres-operator/docs/administrator.md

 Apply all manifests from the `ui/manifests` folder to deploy the Postgres Operator UI on K8s.
-Replace the image tag in the deployment manifest if you want to test the image you build with `make docker`.
-For local tests you also don't need the Ingress resource.
+Replace the image tag in the deployment manifest if you want to test the image you've built with `make docker`.
 Make sure the pods for the operator and the UI are both running.

 ```bash
 sed -e "s/\(image\:.*\:\).*$/\1$TAG/" manifests/deployment.yaml | kubectl apply -f manifests/